 I would have loved to have had my Mum with us as I’m sure she would have fallen in love with Bluestone like we did when we first visited.
 It wasn’t to be, but I’m sure she was with us in spirit.
 A heartfelt thanks to Bluestone for inviting us to discover the new Serendome.
 It’s safe to say we absolutely loved it!

 Have you visited Bluestone, or are you planning to soon?
+Check out the website in case there are special events taking place during your visit like the Bluestone Winter Lights.

 For more information about Bluestone and to check out availability and prices, visit their website.